zsiegel/do-terraform-hashistack/README.md

 # Hashistack on Digital Ocean

 This repo is a playground for creating a full hashistack environment with Terraform on Digital ocean.
-It is not meant to be fully production ready but it will attemp to utilize as many best practices as possible.

 - [x] Nomad cluster
 - [ ] Consul cluster